New Conversations

-New Conversations is an album by American jazz pianist Bill Evans, released in 1978.
+New Conversations is an album by the American jazz pianist Bill Evans, released by Warner Bros. in 1978.

-New Conversations is Evans' third and final release in which he overdubs different piano tracks with his previously played track.
+It is Evans' third and final release in which he overdubs different keyboard tracks with previously played ones.
 The first release recorded in this manner was Conversations with Myself (1963) followed by Further Conversations with Myself (1967).

 A noteworthy difference in this release is that Evans plays the Fender Rhodes electric piano as well as his customary acoustic piano.

+The liner notes for the album were written by the noted jazz critic Nat Hentoff.
+In them, he says, "As you will hear, Bill does not let the technology of multi-tracking dominate him in the least.
+This is a thoroughly musical, not at all mechanical, achievement."

+Background

+This album was recorded during an interim period between Evans' trios with bassists Eddie Gómez and Marc Johnson.
+A projected recording with Johnny Mandel had fallen through, and Evans was about to head out on the road with Philly Joe Jones and his temporary bassist Michael Moore.
+The album was recorded several months after his first Warner Bros. recording, You Must Believe in Spring, but released well before it and not well promoted or distributed, much to the pianist's disappointment.